What is Financial Modeling in Excel?

 Total Depreciation of BuildingDepreciation Of BuildingDepreciation of building refers to reducing the recorded cost of a building until the value of the structure either becomes zero or reaches its salvage value.
-In addition, it helps to map the revenue in the form of lease rental generated during the corresponding expenses.
-Improvement = depreciation from the Building Improvements Asset already listed on the balance Sheet + depreciation from the future Building improvements
+In addition, it helps to map the revenue in the form of lease rental generated during the corresponding expenses. improvement = depreciation from the asset already listed on the balance sheet + depreciation from the future building improvements.

-The above process for estimating depreciation is used to calculate the depreciation of 1) Manufacturing Equipment & Machinery and 2) other Equipment as shown below.
+In the above process for estimating depreciation, one may calculate the depreciation of 1) manufacturing equipment & machinery and 2) other equipment, as shown below.

 Total Depreciation of Colgate = Depreciation (Building Improvements) + Depreciation (Machinery & Equipment) + Depreciation (additional equipment)

-Once we have found out the real depreciation figures, we can put that in the BASE equation as shown below
+Once we have found the real depreciation figures, we can put that in the BASE equation as shown below.

-- With this, we get the Ending Net PP&E figures for each of the years
+- With this, we get the ending net PP&E figures for each year.

 Link the Net PP&E to the Balance Sheet